-The IGMP Snooping page contains fields for enabling IGMP snooping per VLAN, and defining the aging time for packets.
-To open the IGMP Snooping page, click Switch-Multicast Support-IGMP Snooping in the tree view.
+The IGMP Snooping page contains fields for adding IGMP members.
+To open the IGMP Snooping page, click Switch

+Multicast Support

+IGMP Snooping in the tree view.

-Figure 7-44.
+Figure 7-74.
 IGMP Snooping

-VLAN ID - Specifies the VLAN ID.

-IGMP Snooping Status - Enables or disables IGMP snooping on the VLAN.

-Auto Learn - Enables or disables Auto Learn on the Ethernet device.

-Host Timeout (1-2147483647) - Time before an IGMP snooping entry is aged out.
-The default time is 260 seconds.

-Multicast Router Timeout (1-2147483647) - Time before aging out a Multicast router entry.
-The default value is 300 seconds.

-Leave Timeout (0-2147483647) - Time (in seconds) after a port leave message is received before the entry is aged out.
+- VLAN ID Specifies the VLAN ID. - IGMP Snooping Status Enables or disables IGMP snooping on the VLAN. - Auto Learn Enables or disables Auto Learn on the device. - IGMP Querier Status Enables or disables the IGMP Querier.
+The IGMP Querier simulates the behavior of a multicast router, allowing snooping of the layer 2 multicast domain even though there is no multicast router. - Querier IP Address IP address of the IGMP Querier.
+Use either use the VLAN's IP Interface address or define a unique IP address which will be used as a source address of Querier. - Host Timeout (1-2147483647) Time before an IGMP snooping entry is aged out.
+The default time is 260 seconds. - Multicast Router Timeout (1-2147483647) Time before aging out a Multicast router entry.
+The default value is 300 seconds. - Leave Timeout (0-2147483647) Time, in seconds, after a port leave message is received before the entry is aged out.
+User-defined enables a user-definable timeout period, and Immediate Leave specifies an immediate timeout period.
 The default timeout is 10 seconds.

-Enabling IGMP Snooping on the device
+Enabling IGMP Snooping on the Device

-- 1 Open the IGMP Snooping page. - 2 Select the VLAN ID for the device on which IGMP snooping needs to be enabled. - 3 Select Enable in the IGMP Snooping Status field. - 4 Complete the fields on the page. - Click Apply Changes.IGMP snooping is enabled on the device.
+- 1 Open the IGMP Snooping page.

+- 2 Select the VLAN ID for the device on which IGMP snooping needs to be enabled.

+- 3 Select Enable in the IGMP Snooping Status field.

+- 4 Complete the fields on the page.

+- 5 Click Apply Changes.

+IGMP snooping is enabled on the device.